top of page

 For nonverbal participants or people with intellectual disability, burnout may show up through behaviour or physical cues such as pacing, head holding, increased stimming, or changes in routine tolerance.

-These signs are not behavioural problems.
+These are not behavioural problems.
 They are signals that the nervous system needs support.

 Burnout is not a failure to cope.
 It is the result of trying very hard for a very long time.

-At Loving Life Support Services, we intentionally design our supports to reduce burnout rather than contribute to it.
+At Loving Life Support Services on the Gold Coast, we intentionally build our programs and 1:1 supports around reducing burnout rather than contributing to it.

-• Creating low pressure environments where breaks are always allowed
+• Low pressure environments where breaks are always allowed

-• Building quiet and low sensory options into group programs
+• Quiet and low sensory options built into our group programs

-• Training staff to recognise early signs of dysregulation
+• Staff trained to recognise early signs of dysregulation

-• Allowing flexible participation with no pressure to join in
+• Flexible participation with no pressure to join in

-• Using visual supports and predictable routines to reduce uncertainty
+• Visual supports and predictable routines to reduce uncertainty

-• Offering gentler sessions or one to one support during recovery periods
+• Gentler sessions or 1:1 support during recovery periods

-We also communicate closely with families and support coordinators to identify patterns and adjust supports before burnout becomes overwhelming.
+We also communicate closely with families and support coordinators to spot patterns and adjust supports before burnout becomes overwhelming.

 • Creating sensory friendly spaces with dim lighting or calming tools